Conditions Of Fair Trial Not Fulfilled In Zulifkar Bhuttos Trial: SC - UrduPoint

 Conditions Of Fair Trial Not Fulfilled In Zulifkar Bhutto's Trial: SC

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Mar, 2024) The Supreme Court of Pakistan on Wednesday observed that the PPP’s founder Zulifkar Ali Bhutto was not offered a fair trial in the murder case of Muhammad Ahmed Khan Kasuri.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Mar, 2024) The Supreme Court of Pakistan on Wednesday observed that the conditions of fair trial and due process was not met in trial of PPP’s founder Zulifkar Ali Bhutto in murder case of Muhammad Ahmed Khan Kasuri.

-A nine-member larger bench headed by Chief Justice of Pakistan (CJP) Qazi Faez Isa and comprising Justice Sardar Tariq Masood, Justice Syed Mansoor Ali Shah, Justice Yahya Afridi, Justice Amin-ud-Din Khan, Justice Jamal Khan Mandokhail, Justice Muhammad Ali Mazhar, Justice Syed Hasan Azhar Rizvi and Justice Musarrat Hilali heard the presidential reference.

 Recent Stories